-> My rebatch wine soap recipe incorporates additional ingredients such as coconut water, cocoa butter and aloe vera gel to give the bars extra skin nourishing and hydrating properties.
+My rebatch soap incorporates additional ingredients such as coconut water, cocoa butter and aloe vera gel to give the bars extra skin nourishing and hydrating properties.

 If you want to rebatch the cold process wine soap you made, simply grate the soap with a cheese grater after unmolding the loaf.
-Then combine it in a stainless steel pot or double boiler with the additional ingredients called for in the recipe.
+Then combine it in a stainless steel pot or double boiler with the additional ingredients.

 Hand-Milled Soap Ingredients: